thegworld/gtx-browser/docs/tour_of_luci_ui.md

 Builds can also have an alternate LUCI build URL under `ci.chromium.org/p/<project_id>/builds/b<buildbucket_build_id>` if the build does not have a “buildnumber” property.
-This does not apply to Chromium builds since all Chromium builds have a buildnumber property.
+This does not apply to GTx Browser builds since all GTx Browser builds have a buildnumber property.

 ![An example build result page](images/LUCI-Build.png "LUCI Build Page")